ARCHIV - EVENTS & ACTIVITIES |

 Leitung Julie Harboe

-Mit: Bergit Arends, Gert Balling, Dominik Bastianello, Agnieszka Brzezanska, Regula Burri, Orshi Drozdik, Sabine Flach, Francois Grey, Brita Polzer, Peter Vittali, Tim Zulauf, Anke Zürn.
+Bergit Arends, Gert Balling, Dominik Bastianello, Agnieszka Brzezanska, Regula Burri, Orshi Drozdik, Sabine Flach, Francois Grey, Brita Polzer, Peter Vittali, Tim Zulauf, Anke Zürn.

 Collegium Helveticum, ETH Zürich